PL 116315 Sec 1020 @ Limitation on Certain Commissions, Bonuses, and Other Incentive Payments:

 A completed Application for Admission which can be found on the Newman University website.
 There is a non-refundable application fee for international applicants.

 First-time student applicants must submit an official high school transcript or an official GED transcript.
-They are also required to submit official transcripts attempted at an institution while in high school.
+They are also required to submit official transcripts for credit attempted at a post-secondary institution while in high school.

 Transfer applicants must submit official transcripts from each accredited college or university where coursework was attempted, as well as official transcripts for any in-progress coursework.
-For those transfer applicants who have earned fewer than 24 college credits, an official high school transcript must also be submitted.
+For those transfer applicants who have earned fewer than 24 college credits, an official high school transcript or official GED transcript must also be submitted.

 Newman University is a test-optional institution.
 Admission is automatically granted to applicants with a minimum high school cumulative GPA of 2.25 on a 4.0 scale OR an ACT minimum composite super score of 21 (or SAT equivalent).
-Applicants falling short of both the GPA and ACT minimums will be considered for admission by the admission committee.
+Applicants falling short of both the GPA and ACT minimums will be considered for admission by a conditional review committee.